 “AI can be very impenetrable for some executives,” says Thomas Davenport, professor at Babson College and senior advisor to Deloitte Analytics.
 “The greatest risk is often the inability to explain your strategy and how you made the decision.”

-Don’t call it AI
+Don’t call it AI > Variety of AI tasks

 AI isn’t one thing.
 It’s an umbrella term for an array of technologies designed to perform tasks that normally require human intelligence.
 These include machine learning, deep learning, natural language processing, and voice recognition.